DUNE-DAQ/daq-cmake/docs/README.md

 src
 unittest
 ```
 where most of the directories contain boilerplate code for the software components you requested.
-While you'd be able to build this boilerplate package if it were in the `sourcecode/` directory of a standard DUNE DAQ development environment, the new package's components won't actually do anything -- this boilerplate code will need to be filled in and extended by the package's developers.
-And if you look at `CMakeLists.txt`, you'll see that many of the function calls you'd need will have been added, though generally missing the arguments you'd need to provide them so they would know what libraries to link against, e.g.:
+While you'd be able to build this boilerplate package if it were in the `sourcecode/` directory of a standard DUNE DAQ development environment, the new package's components do almost nothing, although in the case of DAQModules code is generated which provide an example of how to set a member variable via Run Control configuration.
+Nonetheless this boilerplate code will need to be replaced, filled in and extended by the package's developers.
+Also if you look at `CMakeLists.txt`, you'll see that many of the function calls you'd need will have been added, though generally missing the arguments you'd need to provide them so they would know what libraries to link against, e.g.:
 ```
 daq_add_application(an_app_for_users an_app_for_users.cxx LINK_LIBRARIES ) # Any libraries to link in not yet determined
 ```